They were exceedingly astonished, saying to him, “Then who can be saved?” Mark 10: 26 (WEB)

 That is a sad hallmark of lost hearts.
 They hear the Gospel.
 And they swat away the effect of its truth like it is an annoying housefly.
 Some hearts are so seared over that they don’t even perceive that it is the Holy Spirit calling them to redemption.

 So, Jesus helps us understand the duplicitous musings of these men.
 Click the verse linked below to see what they said to Him and how He responded.
+(Luke 4:23-24)

-Jesus proceeds to remind them of two examples of unlikely people that were redeemed during the days of Elijah and Elisha.
+Jesus proceeded to remind them of two examples of unlikely people that were redeemed during the days of Elijah and Elisha.
 Both were Gentiles.
 The first, was a widow whose story is found in 1 Kings 17.
 The second was a Syrian general, Naaman.
 His story is found in 2 Kings 5.
 The Jews were angry because they believed that God would never have blessed the Gentiles, or other untouchables.

 The aggression of the offended Jews won’t be a surprise to you.
 Their evil hearts were fully displayed in the violent act that they had planned for Jesus that day.